c0debrain/ember-slim-boilerplate/README.md

 In order to use this project you need the following:
 * node.js (for npm)
 * npm (for ember-cli)
+* bower (for ember-cli)
 * ember-cli -- http://ember-cli.com
 * slim framework

 # Hit the ground running

-To get started as fast as possible, run `install.sh`.
+To get started as fast as possible, run `install.sh` (this step requires that you have npm and bower installed).

 Be sure to serve your Apache server from `slim-app/public/`.